CyberKittenLoL/replace-mac-icon/README.md

 ## Important note

-This only allow to replace internet downloaded app
+This only allow to replace app download from the internet

 ## To use

-## 1.Add app to appIcon.json
+### 1.Add app to appIcon.json

 ```json
 {